 Although this doesn’t always happen with every Dwarf Mr. Snow tomato, the clearest sign they are at their peak ripeness is when you start seeing pink blushing on the fruit, mainly on the bottom.
 When you slice into one, it should be pale yellow except for some slight pink coloring in the center of the flesh.

-Even if you don’t see any pink blushes, once they are fully pale yellow, they can still be picked.
+Even if you don’t see any pink blushes, after they are about half pale yellow, they can still be picked and left to ripen fully on the kitchen counter.

 To avoid damaging the plant, you can use sharp garden scissors to harvest your tomatoes, but Dwarf Mr. Snow tomatoes come off the plant fairy easily and can be removed with the twist-and-pull method.